 How to budget: first things first

-Obviously, the first key to sticking to a budget is to have one – and you can use our budget planner calculator to draw up a basic budget for yourself/your family.
-But, once you have a budget, how can you make sure you stick to it?
+Obviously, the first key to sticking to a budget is to have one – and you can check out how to draw up a basic budget for yourself or your family here.
+But, once you have a budget planner, how can you make sure you stick to it?
 Here are some tips on how to budget your money.
-If you’ve got a savings target in mind, whether it’s a specific sum, or a holiday, or a car; keep that in mind.
-It’ll be harder to overspend when you think about the fact that you’ve just put yourself $50 further away from your goal.

-It will also help to track what you’re spending your money on, so you know where you are able to shave off some costs.
-It’s a great starting point for when you’re establishing how to do a budget that you can stick to.
+It helps to track what you’re spending your money on, so you know where you are able to shave off some costs.
+It’s a great starting point for when you’re establishing how to budget so that you can stick to it.
 There are a number of ways you can track spending.
 For example, you can write down your spending in a notebook, use a money-tracking app, keep receipts and then add up expenses, or review your statements.

-Budgeting advice site Sorted also provides some more tips on how tracking your spending can help you budget:
+Budgeting advice site Sorted.org.nz also provides some more tips on how tracking your spending can help you budget.

 How to budget your money the realistic way

-Here are some tips on how to do a budget:
+Here are some tips on how to put your budget planner into action:

-Complete austerity can be hard (just ask the Greeks), so why not make rewards a part of your budget?
+Going all out can be hard, so why not make rewards a part of your budget?
 You could structure it so that every fortnight, if you’ve stuck to your budget, you can take a small amount and buy yourself something as a reward for your diligence; it could be a bottle of wine, a piece of clothing, a nice coffee, up to you.
 Just make sure that you’re not taking so much that it nullifies your savings.